charlie0129/batt/README.md

 When you set a charge limit, for example, on a Lenovo ThinkPad, you can set two percentages.
 The first one is the upper limit, and the second one is the lower limit.
 When the battery charge is above the upper limit, the computer will stop charging.
 When the battery charge is below the lower limit, the computer will start charging.
 If the battery charge is between the two limits, the computer will keep whatever charging state it is in.

-`batt` have similar features built-in (since `v0.1.0-beta.5`).
+`batt` have similar features built-in (since `v0.1.0`).
 The charge limit you have set (using `batt limit`) will be used as the upper limit.
 By default, The lower limit will be set to 2% less than the upper limit.
 Same as using 'batt lower-limit-delta 2'.
 To customize the lower limit, use `batt lower-limit-delta`.

 For example, if you want to set the lower limit to be 5% less than the upper limit, run `sudo batt lower-limit-delta 5`.
 So, if you have your charge (upper) limit set to 60%, the lower limit will be 55%.

+### Control MagSafe LED

+> Only available after (not including) `v0.1.0`.
+It is disabled by default.

+On a MagSafe-compatible device, the MagSafe LED will always be orange (charging) even if charge limit is reached and charging is disabled by batt, due to Apple's limitations.
+This setting can make the MagSafe LED behave like a normal device, i.e., it will turn green when charge limit is reached (not charging).

+One thing to note: this option is purely cosmetic. batt will still function even if you disable this option.

+To enable MagSafe LED control, run `sudo batt magsafe enable`.

+Acknowledgement: @exidler

 ### Check logs